 Here are the main knife types and what to use them for:

-Translating as 'Cow sword', the Gyuto is a multi-purpose, large bladed knife that you can use for almost everything.
+The Gyuto is a multi-purpose, large bladed knife that you can use for almost everything.
 Typically these are light strong knives, and hold a very sharp blade easily.
 They are also easy to sharpen due to the shape of blade.
 Blades range from 180mm to 240mm normally (although sometimes longer), with 210mm being the most common and popular size.
 The blade profile is great for cutting in a rocking type motion.

 This is a smaller blade mainly used for chopping herbs, veg, or perhaps even filleting a fish.
 A vital knife for when a Gyuto is too big.
 Blades are normally between 120mm and 150mm